KarimAziev/igist/README.md

 ## Customization

-- `igist-current-user-name`: This variable should be set to a string containing your GitHub username.
+- `igist-current-user-name`: This variable should be set to a string that contains your GitHub username.
-- `igist-auth-marker`: This variable can either be a string containing the OAuth token or a symbol indicating where to fetch the OAuth token.
+- `igist-auth-marker`: This variable can either be a string that contains the OAuth token or a symbol indicating where to retrieve the OAuth token.
-- `igist-message-function`: Function to show messages.
-Should accept the same arguments as `message`.
+- `igist-message-function`: A custom function for displaying messages.
+  Should accept the same arguments as the `message` function.
-- `igist-per-page-limit`: The number of results per page (max 100).
+- `igist-per-page-limit`: The number of results displayed per page should be a value ranging between 30 to 100.
+The default value is 30.
-- `igist-ask-for-description`: When to prompt for description before posting new gists.
+- `igist-ask-for-description`: Determines when to prompt for a description before posting new gists.
+The default setting prompts for a description before saving a new gist.
-- `igist-enable-copy-gist-url-p`: Whether and when to add new or updated gist's `url` to kill ring.
+- `igist-enable-copy-gist-url-p`: Specifies whether and when to add the URL of a new or updated gist to the kill ring.
+The default setting is after the creation of new gists.
-- `igist-list-format`: The format of the user Tabulated Gists buffers.
+- `igist-list-format`: Specifies the format of the user's Tabulated Gists buffers.
-- `igist-explore-format`: The format of the Explore Public Gists tabulated buffers.
+- `igist-explore-format`: Specifies the format of the Explore Public Gists tabulated buffers.